Editor's Note: This post has been updated for accuracy and comprehensiveness on September 23, 2020. Photo by Hattie Kingsley Photography.

-According to EcSell Institute research, one-on-one meetings with salespeople may be one of the most critical factors in helping them perform.
-In our Through the Eyes of the Rep survey, we see strong relationships between sales people that rate their one-to-one meetings with their managers as effective and sales people that rate their managers as excellent leaders, coaches and effective at motivating them to greater sales importance.
+According to EcSell Institute research, one-on-one meetings with sales people may be one of the most critical factors in helping them perform.
+In The Coaching Effect Survey, we see strong relationships between sales people that rate their one-to-one meetings with their managers as effective and sales people that rate their managers as excellent leaders, coaches and effective at motivating them to greater sales importance.

 As a survey researcher, I’ve asked people a lot of questions in my career.
 In a moment of thinking about the number of questions I may have asked, it led me to ponder not just what questions have I asked, but which ones (were I a manager) should I ask.

 With my experience in not only research, but qualitative sales research, here’s my list of the six most beneficial questions sales managers should be asking their sales people when they meet with them one-on-one:

 No, really.
 See the emphasis on the word, “you”?
 This question has been used so that the intent behind it is often lost.
 But as a manager, you should be asking each member of your team how they are doing on an individual level and in a way that shows you really want to know.

 Ask it in a meaningful way.
 Don’t let them give a simple answer of “good” or “fine”.
 Ask follow-up questions.
 Pause and let them really share with you in a meaningful way.
 Listen, remember, and care.

 2) What’s something you’ve learned since we last met?

 One of the best ways we move forward in our personal and professional lives is to continually learn and explore.
 This question serves two purposes.